uoxiu/drf-ebs-sso/README.md

-# Integration of EBS SOO in Django Rest Framework
+# Integration of EBS SSO in Django Rest Framework

 A set of views, backends for authorization with SSO